MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 ![Initial sample with duplicates on Category column](images/me-working-with-duplicates-column-row-duplicates.png)

 You have multiple duplicates and you want to remove those duplicates to only keep distinct values.
-To remove duplicates from the Category column, select the **Category** column and then apply the **Remove duplicates** transformation.
+To remove duplicates from the Category column, select the **Category** column, and then apply the **Remove duplicates** transformation.

 The result of that operation will give you the table that you're looking for.